nlxai/voice-compass-sdk/packages/core/README.md

 * `stepId: string` (required): the new step ID.
 * `journeyId?: string` (optional): a journey ID that is different from the one supplied when the instance was created.
-* `escalate?: boolean` (optional): a boolean flag setting whether the flow is escalating to a human agent at this step.
+* `forceEscalate?: boolean` (optional): a boolean flag setting whether the flow is escalating to a human agent at this step.
-* `end?: boolean` (optional): a boolean flag setting whether the flow is ending at this step.
+* `forceEnd?: boolean` (optional): a boolean flag setting whether the flow is ending at this step.
 * `bidirectional?: boolean` (optional): this flag turns on bidirectional mode in the journey.
 This is an advanced feature.
 * `payload?: object` (optional): a payload object with additional information.